 Skunkworks – Work on secret projects to build coherence and the ability to “tell the story” to convince others

 Coaching and Mediation – Find people with time, who have the trust of senior management.
 Because if you can convince them, their approval, will convince other senior managers.

-Break it up fast, zero tolerance – Often where people have accepted a “management fad” with little of no evidence of it’s value.
-Key action here is to break up the group of “believers” before it gets more traction
+Break it up fast, zero-tolerance – Often where people have accepted a “management fad” with little or no evidence of its value.
+The key action here is to break up the group of “believers” before it gets more traction

 Groupthink – The belief of the group takes hold.
 High acceptance of ideas based upon group “gut feel”

 Challenge the evidence –